 With blockchain permitting digital ownership of anything – and facilitating a completely liquid market for those items – knowing the provenance of an asset has never been more important.

-Say you’re an artist building a brand for yourself – ensuring that all items you create bear your digital identity, and cannot be copied by another digital creator, will ensure you can build a profile and reputation, and your buyers can always be sure they’re buying a genuine creation made by you.
-Provenance is one immutable detail controlled by the internat smart contract of an NFT.
+Say you’re an artist building a brand for yourself.
+Ensuring that all items you create bear your digital identity, and cannot be copied by another digital creator, will ensure you can build a profile and reputation.
+Your buyers can always be sure they’re buying a genuine creation made by you.
+Provenance is one immutable detail controlled by the internal smart contract of an NFT.

-Scarcity is a central element of NFTs, defining whether they are 1/1 art pieces, or part of a collection with deeper meaning.
-And this is an area where creativity can really come to the fore in the digital space.
-Pak is a great example of how this element of NFT smart contracts can define the meaning of a release: he recently launched an unusual project where you burn NFTs (yep) to get ASH tokens, and vice versa – the burn.art project was essentially a game based on value and scarcity, and is a great example of just how much creativity and potential can be programmed into an NFT via its smart contract.
+Scarcity is a central element of NFTs.
+Defining whether they are 1/1 art pieces, or part of a collection with deeper meaning.
+This is an area where creativity can really come to the fore in the digital space.
+Pak is a great example of how this element of NFT smart contracts can define the meaning of a release.
+He recently launched an unusual project where you burn NFTs (yep) to get ASH tokens, and vice versa.
+The burn.art project was essentially a game based on value and scarcity.
+It is a great example of just how much creativity and potential can be programmed into an NFT via its smart contract.

 Function and Behaviour

-You might think NFTs are all about art and gaming, but in fact they’re also making a really interesting impact in unexpected places.
+You might think NFTs are all about art and gaming.
+In fact they’re also making a really interesting impact in unexpected places.